 There are a number of scholarship opportunities for incoming students, contingent on availability of funding.
 The school reserves the right not to make an award.

 Incoming students

 Master's Promise Scholarship

 This scholarship provides partial tuition and/or stipend support.
-All newly admitted students are automatically considered for this award on the basis of merit and/or need.
+All newly admitted students are automatically considered for this award on the basis of their potential in the field.